Asian Cucumber Salad

 • Lime juice: For brightness and acidity, I whisk in the juice of a lime.

-• Olive oil: This oil is the base for the vinaigrette.
+• Olive oil is the base for the vinaigrette.

 • Soy sauce: I use soy sauce to give the dressing a little salty umami.